 Health and safety information collected from families will be maintained on file for each child in the school nurse's office.
 Files are kept current by updating as needed.
-The content of the file is confidential, but is immediately available to administrators or teaching staff who have consent from a parent or legal guardian for access to records; the child's parent or legal guardian; and regulatory authorities, upon request.
-QPPS 10.10
+The content of the file is confidential, but is immediately available to administrators or teaching staff who have consent from a parent for access to records; the child's parent; and regulatory authorities, upon request.

-Child Health and Safety Records will include: QPPS 5.1
+Child Health and Safety Records will include:

 - 1. Current information about any health insurance coverage required for treatment in an emergency; - 2.
 Results of health examination, showing up-to-date immunizations and screening tests with an indication of normal or abnormal results and any follow-up required for abnormal results; - 3.
 Current emergency contact information for each child, that is kept up to date by a specified method during the year; - 4.
 Names of individuals authorized by the family to have access to health information about the child; - 5.
 Instructions for any of the child's special health needs such as allergies or chronic illness (e.g., asthma, hearing or vision impairments, feeding needs, neuromuscular conditions, urinary or other ongoing health problems, seizures, diabetes); - 6.
-Individual emergency care plans for children with known medical or developmental problems or other conditions that might require special care in an emergency (allergy, asthma, seizures, orthopedic or sensory problems, and other chronic conditions; conditions that require regular medication or technology support; and QPPS 10.14 - 7.
+Individual emergency care plans for children with known medical or developmental problems or other conditions that might require special care in an emergency (allergy, asthma, seizures, orthopedic or sensory problems, and other chronic conditions; conditions that require regular medication or technology support; and - 7.
 Supporting evidence for cases in which a child is under-immunized because of a medical condition (documented by a licensed health professional) or the family's beliefs.
 Staff implement a plan to exclude the child promptly if a vaccine-preventable disease to which children are susceptible occurs in the program.